nushell/nushell.github.io/book/moving_around.md

-# Moving around the System
+# Moving Around the System

 A defining characteristic of a shell is the ability to navigate and interact with the filesystem.
 Nushell is, of course, no exception.
 Here are some common commands you might use when interacting with the filesystem: